jasmith79/apple_playlist_plex_importer/README.md

 ## Installing

-You can clone this repository and run app.py in the importer package but I recommend installing through pip:
+You can clone this repository, install the plexapi package dependency, and run app.py in the importer package but I recommend installing through pip:

 ```
 python3 -m pip install --user git+https://github.com/jasmith79/apple_playlist_plex_importer.git